Glenrothes: Sports facilities, clubs and events

 The town's football club is Glenrothes F.C., they compete in the East of Scotland League and play at Warout Stadium.
 The local rugby club is Glenrothes RFC who are based at Carleton Park and there is also a local cricket club who play at Gilvenbank Park.
+Team Glen are the local disc golf club who play at the 18 hole course in Riverside Park.

-The Road Running Festival in Glenrothes is the largest annual sporting event in the town with over 1500 people of all ages and levels of fitness taking part and has been held annually since 1983.
+Local sports events include the Road Running Festival in Glenrothes which is the largest annual sporting event in the town with over 1,500 people of all ages and levels of fitness taking part and has been held annually since 1983.
 The town is also an established destination in hosting the BDO British International Championships for darts which are held annually at the town's CISWO club.

 Town twinning

 Glenrothes has a twin-town link with Böblingen, a city in Baden-Württemberg in Germany since 1971.
 As early as 1962 a local councillor had suggested that the town might "twin" with a town on the Continent.
 Some years later a friendship grew up between teachers at Glenrothes High School and the Gymnasium in Böblingen which eventually led to the twinning of the towns.
 Since then there have been a number of exchanges on official, club and personal levels.